 3. Make testing fun.
 If your distance learning program, homeschooling curriculum, or state requirements involve end-of-year testing, make it an extra special event!
 Decorate the room where the test will be taken, plan some healthy treats to enjoy during snack breaks, throw a five-minute dance party to get the wiggles out and energy up between tests, and celebrate in style when the testing is done.

 4. Revisit Main Lesson Books.
-Are Main Lesson Books (MLBs) a part of your Oak Meadow experience?
+Are Main Lesson Books (MLBs) a part of your learning experience?
 Spend some time together with your child looking back over their MLBs or notebooks for the past year.
 (For extra fun, pull out MLBs from years past and marvel together at how far they’ve come!)
-If you or your child have a favorite MLB page, take a photo and send it to us.
-We love seeing the beautiful work that develops in student MLBs, and we would be grateful for the chance to share examples with others who are just beginning their Oak Meadow journey.

 5. Make a memory collage.
 This is another project that is a lot of fun to do together as a family.
 Did you go on any memorable trips or outings this past year?
 What were some of the funniest moments?
 Do any particular words come to mind that can be woven into this tangible reminder of what this year meant to your family?